What is a function in Python?

-In Python, function is a group of related statements that perform a specific task.
+In Python, a function is a group of related statements that performs a specific task.

 Functions help break our program into smaller and modular chunks.
 As our program grows larger and larger, functions make it more organized and manageable.

-Furthermore, it avoids repetition and makes code reusable.
+Furthermore, it avoids repetition and makes the code reusable.

 def function_name(parameters): """docstring""" statement(s)

-Above shown is a function definition which consists of following components.
+Above shown is a function definition that consists of the following components.

-- A function name to uniquely identify it.
+- A function name to uniquely identify the function.
 Function naming follows the same rules of writing identifiers in Python.

 - Parameters (arguments) through which we pass values to a function.
 They are optional.

-- A colon (:) to mark the end of function header.
+- A colon (:) to mark the end of the function header.

 - Optional documentation string (docstring) to describe what the function does.